Assembling an impressive holiday cheese board is easy as pie and will knock your guests’ socks off. Easy entertaining? Sorted!

 - Jams/Preserves/Pickles: Cheese is good friends with anything preserved/pickled.
 I always include some onion marmalade because I think it works with most types of cheese.
 Cornichons, pickled onions, pickled radishes, capers and olives are all perfect additions.

 - Fruit/Nuts: Fresh fruit is a must on a cheese board in my opinion.
 Allow the season you are in to dictate what you use.
-Fresh berries and grapes are great in Summer while figs, sliced apples and plums will be perfect in Winter.
+Fresh berries and grapes are great in Summer while figs, sliced apples, pears, plums, clementines and pomegranate will be perfect in Winter.
 Nuts add great texture and more variety and dried fruit is also a good idea.

-- Extra’s: I love adding something a little whimsical and fun to my cheeseboard.
-Here I’ve added mince pies to add Christmas cheer but you could add chocolate Easter eggs for an Easter cheeseboard.
+- Extras: I love adding something a little whimsical and fun to my cheeseboard.
+Here I’ve added mince pies to add Christmas cheer but you could add chocolate Easter eggs for an Easter cheeseboard or Halloween candy for a Halloween board.
 I would add charcuterie to this category as I don’t always think it’s necessary.
-Prosciutto, Parma ham, salami and shaved turkey are all good options.
+Prosciutto, Parma ham and salami are all good options.